Tips for supporting a loved one or friend who stammers, as well as yourself.

 Nathan told me that looking away is the last thing someone with a stammer wants you to do — it makes him think you feel uncomfortable and that you have lost interest in the conversation.

 Remembering to do all the things above can be hard.
-Try not beat yourself up if you don't always get it right.
+Try not to beat yourself up if you don't always get it right.
 And don't put all the pressure on yourself — support should be a mutual thing.

-Accept that you won't always understand what they are going through — don't feel guilty about this.
+Accept that you won't always understand what they are going through.
+Don't feel guilty about this.

 It might be difficult to see someone you love struggle with their speech.
 You might feel embarrassed or anxious.
 But learning to be comfortable with it will help you both.
 By doing so you will show others how to respond.